 - Roofs.
 In addition to looking for moisture issues, scan the roof surface and follow thermal differences to identify possible air leak entry and exit points. - Walls between conditioned and unconditioned spaces, including outside walls.
-Significant air leaks tend to occur at the top and bottom of conditioned spaces, where air can enter or escape a structure. - Penetrations of the building envelope (pipes, conduits, chimneys, etc.).
-Uninsulated or unsealed gaps often exist around roof and wall penetrations. - Door and window frames and seals.
-Locate air leaks around windows, doors and casings caused by worn or missing seals or improper insulation.
-Repairs are often as simple as caulking or weather stripping.
+Significant air leaks tend to occur at the top and bottom of conditioned spaces, where air can enter or escape a structure. - · Penetrations of the building envelope (pipes, conduits, chimneys, etc.).
+Uninsulated or unsealed gaps often exist around roof and wall penetrations. - windows, doors and casings caused by worn or missing seals or weather stripping.